lkesteloot/unsong/unsong.md

 Forget your perfect offering<br/>
 There is a crack in everything<br/>
 That’s how the light gets in.<br/>
-[i]— Leonard Cohen, “Anthem”[/i]
+—Leonard Cohen, [i]“Anthem”[/i]

 [/blockquote]
 <font size="1"><b>[i]“There’s A Hole In My Bucket”, by Aaron Smith-Teller<br/>
 Submitted for the June 2017 issue of the [/i]Stevensite Standard</b></font>

-You’ve probably heard <a href="https://en.wikipedia.org/wiki/There's_a_Hole_in_My_Bucket#Lyrics">the old children’s song</a>.
+You’ve probably heard [a href="https://en.wikipedia.org/wiki/There's_a_Hole_in_My_Bucket#Lyrics"]the old children’s song[/a].
 “There’s a hole in my bucket, dear Liza, dear Liza.”
 A child named Henry asks his friend Liza for help with a hole in his bucket.
 Liza tells him to mend it with straw, but Henry needs—successively—a knife to cut the straw, a stone to sharpen the knife, water to wet the stone, and a bucket to get the water.
 He ends up in the same place he started—there is a hole in his bucket and he doesn’t know what to do.
 All of this has obvious kabbalistic implications.

-Looking up “Liza” we find it derives from Hebrew Elisheba, a complicated name I have seen translated as “God is an oath”, “God is satisfaction”, “God is wrath” or— if you take it entirely literally—“God is seven”.
+Looking up “Liza” we find it derives from Hebrew Elisheba, a complicated name I have seen translated as “God is an oath”, “God is satisfaction”, “God is wrath” or—if you take it entirely literally—“God is seven”.
 Okay.
 Let’s put that one on hold for now.

 Looking up “Henry” we find that it is the written form of the name spoken as “Harry”.
 Why write a name differently than it’s spoken?
 In Hebrew there is a tradition of writing the Names one way and speaking them differently—thus A—i becomes “HaShem”.
 A few months ago, I jokingly told a friend that the Explicit Name was “Harold”, based on the prayer “Our Father in Heaven, Harold be thy name”.
 If Harold is indeed a divine Name, it makes sense that it should be written differently than it is spoken.